 So, what's the point of clearing your cache?

 It has its perks if you're working with sensitive information that you'd like to wipe out.
-Clearing it can also be used as an effort to fix any nagging performance problems with scripts that you're experiencing online.
-Lastly, if you really love that "New PC" smell, clearing the cache at least offers peace of mind that your stuff is clutter-free.
+Clearing it can also be used as an effort to fix any nagging performance issues with scripts that you're experiencing online.
+Lastly, if you really love that "New PC" smell, clearing the cache at least offers peace of mind that your computer is clutter-free.

 Here are a few different ways to clear out your system's cache.

 How to clear your cache in Google Chrome